Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Analysis

 \textbf{Forks meaningfully influence the value of the parent token.} In \cref{fig:fork-attn}, we see the rightmost (``og'') token attends to its children with attention scores more than an order of magnitude higher than other tokens---second only to attention of those tokens to themselves.
 This result indicate that the forking tokens play a large role in the computation of the residual update for the rightmost token than most other tokens, indicating their utility in computing the final output.

-\looseness=-1 \paragraph{Our model dynamically allocates more computation at regions of higher uncertainty without explicit supervision \ldots} Despite no explicit interventions or regularization, our method learned to allocate more computation at areas of greater uncertainty.
-We see in \cref{tab:webtext-surrogate} that our method allocates more computation tokens with high output distribution entropy; this is true both for the entropy measured from the forking model as well as an independently trained, parameter matched decoder LM that does not fork.
-This is in-line with recent literature \citep{wang2025beyond} that highlights the informativeness of high entropy tokens.
+\paragraph{Our model allocates more computation at regions of higher uncertainty without explicit supervision \ldots} Despite no explicit interventions or regularization, our method learned to allocate more computation at areas of greater uncertainty.
+We see in \cref{tab:webtext-surrogate} that our method allocates more tokens with high output entropy; this is true both for the entropy measured from the forking model as well as an independently trained, parameter-matched decoder LM that does not fork.
+This is in line with recent literature \citep{wang2025beyond} that highlights the informativeness of high entropy tokens.

 \paragraph{\ldots\ but will reduce computation at areas of greatest uncertainty.} Despite the previous point, however, we note that our model allocates relatively less budget at tokens of the highest uncertainty, forming a concave parabolic relationship between entropy and computation allocation.
 We hypothesize that this is due to the relatively higher utility of further computation at areas of moderate (but not low) uncertainty: for instance, while choosing between a few options; conversely, areas of highest uncertainty are often caused by the edges of clauses or coreferences, where additional computation will not help resolve the uncertainty.